Skip to Content

 The combo of sweet and sour, the crunch of the shallots, and the deep-fried brinjals all work well to give you this vegetable pickle.

-You’ll have every opportunity to taste the sour brinjal curry if you ever set foot in a Sri Lankan restaurant or home, the dish is a classic and found on most Sri Lankan menus.
+You’ll have every opportunity to taste the sour brinjal curry if you ever set foot in a Sri Lankan restaurant or home, the dish is a classic and found in most Sri Lankan menus.

-Sri Lankan eggplant/brinjal pickle(wambotu moju)- fried eggplant, shallots, green chillies mixed with mustard-vinegar to pickle the vegetables, giving it a combo of sweet, sour and heat-islandsmile.org
+Sri Lankan eggplant dish. fried eggplant, shallots, green chillies mixed with mustard-vinegar to pickle the vegetables,

 You can serve the wambatu/brinjal moju with various types of rice dishes.
 Here are a few.